chrisburnell/chrisburnell.com/src/posts/articles/2020-01-14-sassy-lobotomised-owl.md

 ---
 date: 2020-01-14T12:20:00+0000
 title: "Sassy Lobotomised Owl"
-lede: "Managing spacing between elements and components on your page can be a tiring task if undertaken manually.
+description: "Managing spacing between elements and components on your page can be a tiring task if undertaken manually.
 This is where the lobotomised owl comes in: a short, simple snippet of CSS that simplifies this whole process for you.
 In this article I’ll explain how I make use of it in a more dynamic way using a SCSS mixin."
 tags:
   - css
   - scss